 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I can’t count how many times I’ve sat in my grandmother’s kitchen making Red Pork Tamales.
+Red Pork Tamales – I can’t count how many times I’ve sat in my grandmother’s kitchen making them.
 I don’t have enough fingers and toes.
 Lol.

 All of us crowded in her tiny kitchen smearing and filling and folding.
 There are hours of stories that will forever be with me.